How to Sort Your Expenses for Better Budgeting

 So now that we have talked about why it is so important to classify expenses, let's see how to use them on finance!

-Categorize Your Expenses: A Step-by-Step Guide
+Classify Your Spending: A Step-by-Step Guide

 Step 1: Track Your Expenses: Before you can organize your spending into categories, you need a record of where you’re spending your money.
 Begin by recording every single one of your expenses.
 You can do it the old-fashioned way with pen and paper, a spreadsheet or an app that connects to your bank accounts and credit cards.